jgollub1/beautiful-jekyll/_posts/2018-05-22-first-post.md

 ![igloo](/img/igloo.jpg)
-With hometown homies in Dunkirk, NY celebrating in front of the igloo we built (march '18)
+With hometown homies in Dunkirk, NY celebrating the igloo we built (march '18)

 At this point, I have been traveling solo in Asia for a month and a half.
 My travels have taken me to Thailand, China, Vietnam and Singapore.
 Despite having my phone stolen at Thailand's New Year's water celebration (Songkran) in Bangkok and being scammed by taxi drivers in Saigon, it's been a great experience.
 I'm currently back in Thailand for a second time and will be continuing with Cambodia, Japan, Taiwan and South Korea over the next four weeks.
 While I held apprehensions about traveling alone, my experience has been smoother than expected.
 Hopping from hostel to hostel, you always have the option to meet a variety of people.
 While I don't click with everybody I meet, I've also met a ton of cool people.
 Traveling alone, I can also comfortably alternate between hanging out with new friends and setting aside time for myself.